Holy Week: : Maundy Thursday

 S – Sacrifice ; Philippians 3:7-8 ESV “But whatever gain I had, I counted as loss for the sake of Christ.
 Indeed, I count everything as loss because of the surpassing worth of knowing Christ Jesus my Lord.
 For his sake I have suffered the loss of all things and count them as rubbish, in order that I may gain Christ.”

-So to recap….a true servant has received that degree of unconditional love that has now produced within them the mentality of: Sacrifice, Encouragement, Reliability, Vigilance, Alertness, and Trustworthiness.
-Above all a true servant will have a gift of endurance….. which will enable them to …Never Give Up … on anything!
+So to recap….a true servant has received that degree of unconditional love that has now produced within them the mentality of: Sacrifice, Encouragement, Reliability, Vigilance, Alertness, Neglecting (of worldly pleasures) and Trustworthiness.

 Are your expressions of servanthood motivated from the platform of responsibility or compassion?